Alumian/CEPGP/README.md

 **Note:**
 Automatic retrieval of a recipient's item they currently have in slot when they whisper you !need has been added.
 This is only possible **if the loot master has the item that the recipient is wearing, in their game cache**.
 This is a restriction enforced by the 1.12.1 API.

+**Note:**
+If you are getting the message "Error - Player not found in guild roster." when the player is definitely in your guild, then ensure that the player is online, and if they're not online, then ensure that Show Offline Members is checked in your guild tab.
+Another restriction of the 1.12.1 API is that addons cannot read guild members that you cannot see.
+Meaning, if the player is offline and you're not viewing offline members, then the addon cannot see them either.

 Patch Version: 1.12.1